BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

     "add_index": "1"
 }
 ```
-Note that these invoices don't directly reference the channel you create: that's necessary for paying, but not for requesting payment.
-(In fact, you'd often create a channel following the receipt of an invoice, because as you'll see, it contains the node ID.)
+Note that these invoices don't directly reference the channel you created: that's necessary for payment, but not for requesting payment.

 ## Understanding an Invoice